step-security-bot/aquatone/README.md

 report/ Contains report files in HTML displaying the gathered information for easy analysis

 ## Takeover
-Now to find vulnerable Subdomain type
+Now to find vulnerable Subdomain execute

     aquatone-takeover --domain yourdomain.com -t 37 -s 5 -j 37

-If any subdomain is vulnerable it will display cname and etc
+If any subdomain is vulnerable it will display cname and etc, for more info go to https://michenriksen.com/blog/subdomain-takeover-detection-with-aquatone/

 #
 #